 We have four basic hand shape types, earth, water, fire and air.
 Each shape signifies an archetype.
 Additionally, the language of the elements in chirology teaches that by mixing the four elements earth, water, fire and air in pairs of opposites, we find twelve more generalized archetypes.
 We can recognize archetypal traits in ourselves and our clients.

 In fact there are hundreds of archetypes that, like everything else in existence, resonate with two predominant elements, but here are twelve common types.
 Which of these archetypes describe parts of you or people you know?

 Twelve Element Archetypes

 Air and earth: The detached, dry and uncommitted Observer who steadily watches.

 Water and fire: The emotional, passionate and melodramatic Actress.

-Air and fire: The probing, analytical and enquiring Psychoanalyst.
+Air and fire: The probing, analytical and inquiring Psychoanalyst.

 Earth and water: The sacred, nurturing and safe Mother Nature.